History starts when

 but as many as there are cultural & calendrical eras.

-The timeline of a cultural era starts with YEAR 1,
+of a cultural era starts

 the commemorated date of

-the mythical founding act of this era,
+founding act of this era,

 e.g.:

-The French Republican calendrical era
+French Republican calendrical era starts

-on Vendémiaire 1st, Year 1,
+on Vendémiaire 1st,

-but...it has been introduced only later
+but...it has been introduced only later,

-i.e.: on Vendemiaire 15th, Year 2 !
+i.e.: on Vendemiaire 15th,

-Its period of use extends
+Its period

 from Year 2 up to Year 79, a relatively short time.

-Other mythical calendrical era founding events are:
+Other mythical calendrical era

-for the Seleucid Era,
+for the Seleucid

-SE:
+Era, SE:

-Babylon's mythical take-over by Seleukos
+mythical take-over by Seleukos

 then (for Syrians) Gaza's mythical battle.